react-bootstrap-table/react-bootstrap-table2/docs/row-expand.md

   className: 'foo'
 };
 ```
-following usage is more flexible way for customing the class name:
+following usage is more flexible way for customizing the class name:

 ```js
 const expandRow = {